 Valentines seems to come and go so quickly.
 Once February starts, I’m only thinking of what candy to buy and cards to make for my children’s classmates.
-I thought it would be fun to do more as a family this Valentines, counting down the days and turning it into a holiday of service.
+I thought it would be fun to do more as a family with these Valentines count down, and turning it into a holiday of service.
 We’re going to participate in a 14 Acts of Love activity, leading up to Valentines Day!

 I’ve asked design ninja, Juliann of PB J&J, to see what she could come up with for a Valentine’s day printable to go along with my 14 Acts of Love.
 It turned out perfect!
 Look at these lovely heart designs.
 There is also a fun black and white version of the printable so you and your kiddos can color them in, making them your own.